Josta/jst_assets/README.rst

 A lot of the functionality provided by this extension depends on the included precompiler PHP libraries.
 Those libraries may not be 100% compatible with the corresponding ``Node.js`` modules.
 I will try to always include up-to-date versions.
 If I miss one, please give me a hint.
+The used CoffeScript library unfortunately appears to not be maintained any longer, so new language features beyond CoffeScript 1.3.1 probebly won't ever be supported by this extension.

 Also, the important ``Node.js`` tools ``coffeescript-concat`` and ``autoprefixer`` have so far not been ported to native PHP.
 For those, ``JST Assets`` offers rudimentary replacements of my own making that in no way